trailblazer/trailblazer.github.io/gems/reform/validation.md

       end
     end

 Custom predicates have to be defined in the validation group.
-If you need access to your form you must add `option :form` to your configure block.
+If you need access to your form you must pass `with: {form: true}` to your validation block.

-    validation :default do
+    validation :default, with: {form: true} do
       configure do
-        option :form

         def unique?(value)
           Album.where.not(id: form.model.id).find_by(title: value).nil?
         end